 The first parish registers were created in Europe in the sixteenth century.
 The first Europeans to arrive in Canada continued this practice of creating parish registers.
 The first parish register was created in Quebec City as early as 1616; the oldest record dates back to 1621.
 Consult our Bibliography for further information on this topic.

 There is no central repository for parish registers in Canada.
-Many are in the custody of individual churches, church archives and provincial/territorial archives, or they have not survived.
+Many are in the custody of individual churches, genealogical societies, religious archives and provincial and territorial archives and libraries.

 Research at Library and Archives Canada

 Library and Archives Canada holds only a small collection of parish registers, none of which are comprehensive for any region.
 Most are transcripts rather than originals, available on microfilm and listed in our Checklist of Parish Registers.
-Due to the heavy volume of inquiries we receive, we are unable to conduct searches in parish registers; however, microfilm copies may be borrowed through the inter-institutional loan arrangement.
+Due to the heavy volume of inquiries we receive, we are unable to conduct searches in parish registers.
+Find out how to access the records.

 Our holdings can be identified by using Archives Search.
 Select "Textual material" to limit your search.
 Keywords: name of place or religious denomination with "church records," "registres de paroisses," "registers of births," "marriage records," "registers of marriages," "death